Nicholaswogan/VolcGases/README.md

 # Volcano-Speciation
 This program calculates the speciation of gases produced by volcano by solving gas-melt and gas-gas equilibrium.
-This model is explained in the Jupyter notebook file titled "Explanation_of_model."
-The file functions.py contains the "solve_gases" function which will solve for the speciation of gases given several inputs.
+This model is explained in the Jupyter notebook file titled "Explanation_of_model," and also in "methods_github.pdf".
+Note that "methods_github.pdf" is a rough draft, yet it should still be understandable.

+"functions.py" contains the function "solve_gases" which calculates gas-melt and gas-gas equilibrium.

-The file "Monte_carlo_simulations" contains calculations made for a paper I am currently working on.
-It will probably change soon.
+This all is for a paper I am currently working on.
+I will be updating this Github page as I finish up the paper.